The BC Sports Hall of Fame is a sports museum located at BC Place Stadium. It showcases Vancouver, BC and other Canadian athletes and sports history.

 The BC Sports Hall of Fame is open daily between 10 am and 5 pm.
 When professional sports are being played at BC Place Stadium, however, the facility closes at kick-off.

-Admission rates in 2018 (excluding GST) are the following:
+Admission rates in early 2020 (excluding GST) are the following:

 - Kids (ages 5 & under) – no charge